-The RIDA[®]GENE Legionella is a multiplex real-time PCR for the direct, qualitative detection of Legionella spp. and Legionella pneumophila from human tracheal secretion, sputum as well as from bronchoalveolar lavage fluid (BAL).
+RIDA®GENE Legionella is a multiplex real-time PCR for the direct, qualitative detection and differentiation of Legionella spp. and Legionella pneumophila from bronchoalveolar lavage fluid (BAL).
 After DNA isolation, amplification of gene fragments (16S-rRNA, if present) specific for Legionella spp. and Legionella pneumophila occurs.

 The amplified target is detected with hydrolysis probes, which are labeled at one end with a quencher and at the other end with a fluorescent reporter dye (fluorophore).
 In the presence of a target the probes hybridize to the amplicons.
 During the extension step the Taq-Polymerase breaks the reporter-quencher proximity.
 The reporter emits a fluorescent signal which is detected by the optical unit of a real-time PCR instrument.
 The fluorescence signal increases with the amount of formed amplicons.
-The RIDA[®]GENE Legionella assay contains an Internal Control DNA (ICD) as an internal control of sample preparation procedure and/or to determine possible PCR inhibition.
+The RIDA®GENE Legionella test contains an Internal Control DNA (ICD) as an internal control of sample preparation procedure and/or to determine possible PCR inhibition.